Kyzyl-Jar, Aksy

 Kyzyl-Jar (also Kyzyl-Dzhar, Кызыл-Жар, pronounced /ky/, literally "Red cliff") is a village in Aksy District of Jalal-Abad Region in Kyrgyzstan.
 Its population was 7,074 in 2021.
 The river Naryn separates the village from Uch-Kurgan, Uzbekistan, not far from Namangan.
 The area and even the village are still sometimes referred to as Uch-Korgon, presumably due to the lumping together of the two villages during Soviet times.
-Until 2004, the rural community Nazaraliev, of which Kyzyl-Jar is part, was named Uchkorgon.
+Until 2004, the rural community of Nazaraliev, of which Kyzyl-Jar is part, was named Uchkorgon.
 The village is located on the edge of the Fergana Valley and as such is a heavy watermelon, melon, and cotton-producing area.